tt-isv-org/scc/article-intro/README.md

 When determining which SCC to assign, it is important to remember that less is better.
 If your pod requires capability A, don't select an SCC that provides capalities A, B, and C.

 If none of the default SCCs provide exactly what you are looking for, you can create a custom one.
-It requires you sumbit a YAML file, such as the following:
+It requires you submit a YAML file, such as the following:

 ```yaml
 kind: SecurityContextConstraints